As an Amazon Associate we earn from qualifying purchases.

 Let’s not deceive ourselves.
 Digital stethoscopes are not the future – they are already here in the present.

 For many years now, electronic stethoscopes could have become mainstream at hospitals.
-For many years now, the technology needed to create self-amplified stethoscopes, with heightened sensitivity and reliability and with enough autonomy to go on for days without needing a recharge has been available to us.
+The technology needed to create self-amplified stethoscopes, with heightened sensitivity and enough battery life to go on for days without needing a recharge has been available to us.
 This is the kind of stethoscope that enables hearing a midsystolic click over the client’s clothes with perfect clarity.

 Well then, why are they not being used more widely?

 - To start with, the price was (and still is) a barrier at first sight.

 - Let’s add to that the resistance to change we can find in the doctors.
 Why replace a diagnosis tool that already works and has proved to be reliable for decades for another one that I know nothing about, and is more expensive?